-§ 32 Allotted time, form and copies of the final thesis
+Allotted time, form and copies of the final thesis

-- (1) Students have 13 weeks to complete their final thesis, and 15 credits are awarded for it.
-In specific cases and upon justified request by the student, the Examination Committee may extend the period by up to a maximum of half of the allotted time, the number of credits awarded remains unaffected. - (2) The student must submit two typed and bound copies of the final thesis and additionally a digital version in the form of a PDF file and a Word file via email.
+(1) Students have 20 weeks to complete their final thesis, and 27 credits are awarded for it.
+In specific cases and upon justified request by the student, the Examination Committee may extend the period by up to a maximum of half of the alloted time, the number of credits awarded remains unaffected.